wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-29!

+-   !begin-bullet!
--   `discrete_scale()` documentation now inherits shared definitions from `continuous_scale()` (@alistaire47, #2052).
+    `discrete_scale()` documentation now inherits shared definitions
+    from `continuous_scale()` (@alistaire47, #2052).

+    !end-bullet!
+-   !begin-bullet!
--   `guide_colorbar()` shows all colours of the scale (@has2k1, #2343).
+    `guide_colorbar()` shows all colours of the scale (@has2k1, #2343).

+    !end-bullet!
+-   !begin-bullet!
--   `scale_identity()` once again produces legends by default (#2112).
+    `scale_identity()` once again produces legends by default (#2112).

+    !end-bullet!
+-   !begin-bullet!
--   Tick marks for secondary axes with strong transformations are more accurately placed (@thomasp85, #1992).
+    Tick marks for secondary axes with strong transformations are more accurately placed (@thomasp85, #1992).

+    !end-bullet!
+-   !begin-bullet!
--   Missing line types now reliably generate missing lines (with standard warning) (#2206).
+    Missing line types now reliably generate missing lines (with standard warning) (#2206).

+    !end-bullet!
+-   !begin-bullet!
--   Legends now ignore set aesthetics that are not length one (#1932).
+    Legends now ignore set aesthetics that are not length one (#1932).

+    !end-bullet!
+-   !begin-bullet!
--   All colour and fill scales now have an `aesthetics` argument that can be used to set the aesthetic(s) the scale works with.
+    All colour and fill scales now have an `aesthetics` argument that can be used to set the aesthetic(s) the scale works with.
 This makes it possible to apply a colour scale to both colour and fill aesthetics at the same time, via `aesthetics = c("colour", "fill")` (@clauswilke).

+    !end-bullet!
+-   !begin-bullet!
--   Three new generic scales work with any aesthetic or set of
+    Three new generic scales work with any aesthetic or set of
     aesthetics: `scale_continuous_identity()`,
     `scale_discrete_identity()`, and `scale_discrete_manual()`
     (@clauswilke).

+    !end-bullet!
+-   !begin-bullet!
--   `scale_*_gradient2()` now consistently omits points outside limits by rescaling after the limits are enforced (@foo-bar-baz-qux,
+    `scale_*_gradient2()` now consistently omits points outside limits by rescaling after the limits are enforced (@foo-bar-baz-qux,
     #2230).

+    !end-bullet!

 !end-bullets-29!